by Brock Griffin

 Our expectations and requests should carry some weight with our kids.
 We need to be understanding and patient with them, but they also need to learn to respect authorities in their lives, especially their parents.
 So when we ask them to do something or tell them why we did something, ideally they will accept our answer and move on with life.

 Maybe instead of simply saying “Because I said so,” we can try something like, “Sweetheart, I’m trying to do what’s best for you, and you need to trust me on this.”
 Or a situation could call for something a little more direct: “Buddy, I’m the parent here, and I’ve thought this through.
 There’s no debate.
 You need to make this happen … because I said so.”

 Bottom line, dad, our communication with our kids is just as much about our tone, our body language, and often the context, as the actual words we say.
 And usually the messages we’re communicating have some truth behind them; our challenge is finding better ways to say them.

 What have you said to your child recently that you wish you could take back?
 And what’s a more positive way of communicating that?
 Please join the discussion at our Facebook page.

 - Be intentional about finding something positive to affirm in your child—at least once or twice a day.
 Make sure most of your positive comments don’t have a “But …” at the end.

 - When addressing a problem, do all you can to focus on the behavior, not the person.
 It is possible to attack the problem without tearing down the person.

-Brock Griffin is Writing and Publications Director at NCF and co-author of the book It’s Great Being a Dad (available November, 2015).
-He handles or helps with many of NCF’s writing and editing projects, including books, blogs, Today’s Father Weekly e-mails, and articles for outside publications.
+Brock Griffin has been with NCF for more than 25 years and is co-author of the book It’s Great Being a Dad.
+He handles or helps with many of NCF’s writing and editing projects, including books, blogs, weekly e-mails, and articles for outside publications.
 Brock and his wife Tara have three children and live in the Kansas City area.